salasberryfin/pyndora/README.md

       private_str: {wallet_info.private_str.decode("utf-8")}
       """)
 ```
-*Encrypted store of `key_store` and `key_pair` not implemented.* -> Nice TODO
+*Encrypted store of 'key_store' and 'key_pair' not implemented.* -> Nice TODO
-if someone if willing to collaborate on understanding how it's done in Findora.
+if someone is willing to collaborate on understanding how it's done in Findora.
 <br>
 - Get FRA balance for given wallet - recovered from mnemonic, as shown in
 [examples.py](examples.py) `get_fra_balance`.